-Executive Officers and Significant Employees
+Executive Officers

-Name and Position with the Company Age Principal Occupation During the Past Five Years Ken Globus President Principal Executive Officer General Counsel Chairman of the Board 71 President and General Counsel of the Company from July 1988 to date; Chairman of the Board and Principal Executive Officer since September 2009; Chief Financial Officer of the Company from November 1997 to December 2006.
-Peter A. Hiltunen Senior Vice President Production Manager 63 Senior Vice President of the Company from April 2020 to date; Vice President of the Company from July 2002 to April 2020; Production Manager of the Company since 1982.
-Andrea Young Principal Financial Officer Controller; Treasurer Secretary 53 Secretary of the Company from April 2020 to date; Treasurer and Principal Financial Officer of the Company from May 2018 to date; Controller of the Company from September 2016 to date; Human Resources Manager of the Company from May 2017 to date.
-Donna Vigilante Vice President R&D Manager 42 Vice President of the Company since May 2020; Research and Development Manager of the Company since September 2017; Research and Development chemist from November 2015 until September 2017.
+Name and Position with the Company Age Principal Occupation During the Past Five Years Beatriz Blanco President Principal Executive Officer 62 President and Principal Executive Officer of the Company from November 2022 to date; Member of the Company's Board of Directors from November 2022 to date.
+Ken Globus Former President and Principal Executive Officer 72 President, General Counsel and Principal Executive Officer of the Company from July 1988 through October 2022; Chairman of the Board since September 2009; Chief Financial Officer of the Company from November 1997 to December 2006.
+Peter A. Hiltunen Senior Vice President- Production & Procurement 64 Senior Vice President of the Company from April 2020 to date; Vice President of the Company from July 2002 to April 2020; Production Manager of the Company since 1982.
+Andrea Young Principal Financial Officer Controller, Treasurer, and Secretary 54 Secretary of the Company from April 2020 to date; Treasurer and Principal Financial Officer of the Company from May 2018 to date; Controller of the Company from September 2016 to date; Human Resources Manager of the Company from May 2017 to date.
+Donna Vigilante Vice President - R&D 43 Vice President of the Company since May 2020; Research and Development Manager of the Company since September 2017; Research and Development chemist from November 2015 until September 2017.